 2. In the command prompt, execute the below command:

-3. Windows will show a warning message saying that the system will restart in less than a minute.
+3. Windows will show a warning message saying the system will restart in less than a minute.

 Close the warning message and save all your work.
 The system will automatically restart and boot into UEFI mode.